hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 * `powershell_args` (string) - Extra arguments to pass to `PowerShell` if you're provisioning with PowerShell on Windows.

+* `elevated_interactive` (boolean) - Run an elevated script in interactive mode on Windows.
+By default this is "false".
+Must also be `privileged`.
+Be sure to enable auto-login for Windows as the user must be logged in for interactive mode to work.

 <a name="inline-scripts"></a>
 ## Inline Scripts